This is a ranking of colleges and universities based solely on the popularity of their Food Science Technology program. Read the methodology here.

 Any student pursuing a degree in Food Science Technology has to check out Oklahoma State University - Main Campus.
 Students who delight in a more relaxed life will value the school's location in the small town of Stillwater, Oklahoma.

 Texas Tech University is one of the finest schools in the country for Food Science Technology.
-After graduating, Food Science Tech students typically make an average of $42,651 at the beginning of their careers.
+Graduates from the Food Science Technology degree program at Texas Tech University make 4.0% more than the average graduate in this field.
 This school is one of the largest schools in Texas.

 Any student who is interested in Food Science Technology needs to look into New Mexico State University - Main Campus.
 Situated in Las Cruces, New Mexico, New Mexico State University - Main Campus supplies a safe, suburban atmosphere for young people.